DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

-As mentioned in the previous chapter, the Papunya Computer Room (PCR) was established in early 2009 to provide alternative educative and diversionary activities for young people in the community, especially males aged 14-25 years who had been identified by the Senate Inquiry into Petrol Sniffing.[^1] We followed the evolution of the PCR from 2010-2014.
-Even within this relatively short timeframe, the PCR underwent a series of significant transitions in adapting to available ICT, including the introduction of mobile coverage, and in attempting to meet the needs of the community.
+As mentioned in the previous chapter, the Papunya Computer Room (PCR) was established in early 2009 to provide alternative educative and diversionary activities for young people in the community, especially males aged 14–25 years who had been identified by the Senate Inquiry into Petrol Sniffing.[^1] We followed the evolution of the PCR from 2010–2014.
+Even within this relatively short time frame, the PCR underwent a series of significant transitions in adapting to available ICT, including the introduction of mobile coverage, and in attempting to meet the needs of the community.
 Those engaged in the development of the